FranBlake89/DataStructures_Algorithms/README.md

 # DSA456: Maze Generator and Solver

-Welcome to the repository for the Data Structures and Algorithms (DSA456) course.
+Welcome to my repository for the Data Structures and Algorithms (DSA456) course.
 Here, you'll find valuable resources, labs, assignments, and reflections related to the course.
-Additionally, we've implemented a Maze Generator and Solver using various data structures and algorithms.
+Additionally, it includes the implementation of a Maze Generator and Solver using various data structures and algorithms.

 ## Course Resources